-This is the first of two industrial experience units for most majors in the Bachelor of Information Technology and Systems, the Bachelor of Business Information Systems, the Bachelor of Computing, the Bachelor of Information Systems and the Bachelor of Network Computing.
-After successful completion of this unit, students must enrol in and pass FIT3048 to complete their industrial experience project requirements.
+This is the second of two industrial experience units for most majors in the Bachelor of Information Technology and Systems, the Bachelor of Business Information Systems, the Bachelor of Computing, the Bachelor of Information Systems and the Bachelor of Network Computing.
+After successful completion of FIT3047 and this unit, students will have completed their industrial experience project requirements.